ipni/specs/reader-privacy.md

 `hash(CID)` that is used for IPNI lookups.
 Right now indexer advertisments are not encrypted, but authenticated and contain plain CID values in them.
 That is going to change once *Writer Privacy* is implemented.
 Until then, an attacker could build a map of `hash(CID) -> CID` by re-ingesting advertisements chain from each publisher so that they can use it to decrypt the protocol.
-Doing that will require significant investment into infrastructure and will be eliminated as a possibility after *Writer's Privacy* upgrade.
+Doing that will require significant resources as it involves crawling the entire network.
+However, it will eventually be eliminated by *Writer Privacy* upgrade.

 Reader's Privacy is a first step towards fully private content routing protocol.